jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 In order to perform a VIMO analysis, there can be some iteration between cleaning data and analyzing it for validity or correctness.
 For example, auto-filter provides a valuable tool to identify missing data (blank fields) and was performed as part of the data cleaning process (See section 3.2 below).

 Subsequently, chart tools in Google Sheets were applied to key variables to determine the valdity of the data.
-See various charts in Fig. 3.
+See various charts in Fig. 2.
 Looking into these charts, the summarized data values look to be valid for these types of variables.
 Also, some potential story ideas may be apparent in these visualiztions.

+The data is organized by Service Request, Type(Department), Description, Ward, and Channel amongst other factors such as time, location and status.
+The type of requests are organized by general areas such as garbage and recycling, parking, noise, maintenance, animals/pets etc

 ![](Screenshot_VIMOCharts.png)<br>
 *Figure 2: Bar charts of key variables in Google Sheets.*